d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

        y = "Budget (in Millions)")  #y-axis label
 ```

+13. Sketch the boxplots created using the `R` code.

+\vspace{1.5in}

-12. Answer the following questions about the box plots above.
+14. Answer the following questions about the box plots above.

    a.
 Which content rating has the highest center?
 \vspace{0.2in}